Malik-Haziq/humantryx/README.md

 ## License

-MIT © 2025 Humantryx Team
+MIT © 2025 ZenoraAI Team

 ---

-> Built with ❤️ by [Adarsha Acharya](https://adarsha.dev) using modern web technologies for the future of HR management.
+> Built with ❤️ by [Malik Haziq](https://malikhaziq.netlify.app/) using modern web technologies for the future of HR management.